mshemadarshini/dxc-digitalexplorer/README.md

 ## DXC DigitalExplorer

-DXC Digital Explorer is the enterprise knowledge graph for DXC
+DXC Digital Explorer is an Enterprise knowledge graph to understand, shape and enable Digital Transformation
-1. Informing us about the needs of our existing and future clients through Trends & Agendas
+1. Understand, the needs of  clients through Trends & Roadmaps
     - Providing Industry views of business and technology trends which help frame conversations with our clients
     - Innovation Agendas drive the client towards the right goal
         - Providing a structure approach to understand the relevant trend/enabler and the risk level associated to the client